-Tougaloo College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award as associate, baccalaureate, and masters degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Tougaloo College.
+Tougaloo College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor, and masters.
+Tougaloo College also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Tougaloo College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).